Restrict access to data¶

 Visibility != security¶

-At the end of this section, real-estate agents should not see the Settings menu of the real-estate application, but should still be able to set the property type or tags.
+At the end of this section, real-estate agents should not see the Settings menu of the rea-estate application, but should still be able to set the property type or tags.

 Specific Odoo models can be associated directly with groups (or companies, or users).
 It is important to figure out whether this association is a security or a visibility feature before using it:

-Visibility features mean a user can still access the model or record otherwise, either through another part of the interface or by performing operations remotely using RPC, things might just not be visible in the web interface in some contexts.
+Visibility features mean a user can still access the model or record otherwise, either through an other part of the interface or by perform operations remotely using RPC, things might just not be visible in the web interface in some contexts.

 Security features mean a user can not access records, fields or operations.